waynegraham/registry.clir.org/_projects/2015-celebrating-a-century-of-stewardship-engagement-dig.md

 ---
 layout: project
-title: "Celebrating a Century of Stewardship & Engagement: Digitizing the Collections of National Park Service Directors"
+title: Celebrating a Century of Stewardship & Engagement: Digitizing the Collections of National Park Service Directors
 ---